-These guidelines are applicable to all development within the activity centre plan area and are to be read in conjunction with the City of Kalamunda Local Planning Scheme No. 3 (LPS 3) provisions and the Kalamunda Activity Centre Plan.
-For residential and mixed-use development, the following provisions of the R-Codes apply unless otherwise varied by LPS 3, the KACP or any other local planning policy:
+These guidelines are applicable to all development within the Precinct Structure Plan area and are to be read in conjunction with the City of Kalamunda Local Planning Scheme No. 3 (LPS 3) provisions and the Kalamunda Activity Centre Plan.
+For residential and mixed-use development, the following provisions of the R-Codes apply unless otherwise varied by LPS 3, the KACPSP or any other local planning policy:

-- For Single House and Grouped Dwellings R-Codes Volume 1 (previously Part 5 of the R-Codes) - For Multiple Dwellings and Mixed Use R-Codes Volume 2 (previously Part 6 of the R-Codes)
+- For Single House and Grouped Dwellings R-Codes Volume 1 - For Multiple Dwellings and Mixed Use R-Codes Volume 2